rsms/uilayer/README.md

 Animate property changes.
 Defaults to false.

 The value `true` indicates all properties should be animated.
 A string value signifies only a subset of properties should be animated.
-UILayer defines a few helpful symbols:
+For instance:

-- UILayer.ANIMATE_ALL -- animate all properties.
+- "all" -- animate all properties.
 Equivalent to `true`
-- UILayer.ANIMATE_TRANSFORM -- animate changes to `layer.frame` and `layer.scale`
+- "geometry" -- animate changes to geometry
-- UILayer.ANIMATE_OPACITY -- animate changes to opacity
+- "opacity" -- animate changes to opacity

 You can define a list of CSS properties to be animated by separating them with a comma.
 E.g. a value of `"width, height, opacity"` would cause frame size and opacity to be animated, but not scale, position, etc.